 - have a Multi Engine Aircraft Class Rating

 - or attain a a Multi Engine Aircraft Class Rating during their training.
-We can integrate this into your training at an additional cost.
+We can integrate this into your training for an additional fee.

 What is included